 A hammer is not just a natural object.
 It is a material object with certain natural properties that makes it suitable for a particular use.
 The meaning it has is in the use we make of it.
 Based on immediate experience in working with natural things man invented hammer.
 And he developed it and improved it.
 He made special hammers for different tasks and practices, because of the different properties of materials that he encountered.
 He learned that the length of the handle and the hardness of the material are relevant properties but that the color is not.
 Working with the hammer he developed handcraft skills to make better hammers and techniques to work with them.
 Is the hammer a physical object?
 Yes it is, but not just that.
 What makes a hammer a hammer is what human practice and inventions made of it.
 It is an objectification of a certain practice, in which it plays a central role, a role that shapes the practice.
 It reflects physical knowledge implicit in that practice.
 The physical object represents the hammer as a concept, a construct.
 Taking a different stance we may say that in developing the hammer men shows respect for the possibilities that nature, including his own body and physics, offers him.
 On the one hand it uses nature, on the other hand he realizes a natural propensity.
 The handiness of the hammer is not a property of the hammer ‘in it self’.
 It is a relation between the hammer and the hands of the carpenter, in general the user.

 The relation between the material hammer and the concept of the hammer is not different from the relation between the drawing of a triangle and the mathematical meaning it has for us as a mathematical object.
 We see the drawing of a triangle as representation of a mathematical object.
 Only then it has a mathematical meaning.
 The technical instrument has the meaning of a technical instrument in as far as we see it as realization of a concept, a construct in thought.
 We recognize in the object a hammer, a meaning.

 Somewhere in the history of western civilisation nature changed from something that simply did what it was made to do (by its very nature) to some field of possibilities that man could master and have power over.
-The outcome of this (scientific) development of western historians tell us that it showed up somewhere in the 15th 16th century was that nature is conceived of as following ‘natural’ laws expressing quantitative relations in the form of mathematical formulas.
+Somewhere in the 15th 16th century it was that nature is conceived of as following ‘natural’ laws expressing quantitative relations in the form of mathematical formulas.
 A physical process is the temporal continual unity in the discrete set of states of a system, a construct, a distinguished, part of reality, the world as we see it from the scientific perspective.
 The world, reality seen from the scientific perspective became something strange, opposite of man’s mind and lived experiences.